 Note: The project cost may determine the payment window.
 For smaller projects, the HOA could charge every condo owner a one-time fee to be paid in full.
 However, larger projects may call for multiple payments divided up over a longer period of time.

-How often do HOAs in Minnesota increase their fees?
+How often do HOAs increase their fees?
 Can I fight back if I think the increase is unfair?

 You may be wondering — am I able to challenge an increase in fees that I don’t agree with?
-In short, no. As a condo owner, you won’t be able to negotiate your HOA fee.
-The fee is pre-set by the HOA and all condo owners must pay it.
+Typically, no. As a condo owner, you unfortunately won’t be able to negotiate your HOA fee unless you join the HOA board, in which case you could advocate for lowering everyone’s rates.

 Key points and next steps

-As you can see, the cost of owning a condo in Minnesota extend beyond the initial sale price.
-To know where your money is going — and whether or not a MN condo is the right choice for you — make sure to think about:
+The cost of owning a condo in Minnesota or Wisconsin extends beyond the initial sale price.
+To know where your money is going — and whether a condo is the right choice for you — make sure to think about:

-- The amount of money you are paying toward condo HOA fees.
-Does the cost of your condo fee match the services provided by your HOA?
+- The amount of money you’ll pay to the condo HOA.
+Does the cost of your condo fee match the services and amenities provided by your HOA?

 - Your financial strategy.
-It is important to plan in advance to cover HOA fees and special assessments.
+Plan in advance to cover monthly HOA dues and possible special assessments.

-Still have questions?
-Reach out to Edina Realty’s customer care team, where you’ll be connected with a condo expert who can explain typical HOA fees for Minnesota condos within your desired location and budget.
+Moving forward with a condo, but still have questions?
+Reach out to Edina Realty or your agent for specifics on typical HOA fees for Wisconsin or Minnesota condos within your desired location and budget.